Burnley Football Club

 Exit M6 at Junction 29 and onto the M65.
 Exit the M65 at junction 10 and follow signs for ‘Towneley Hall.’
 This road eventually goes past Turf Moor.

-Parking Restrictions: Most of the surrounding streets have parking restrictions on a match day (Saturday and Tuesday), so it is advisable for away supporters to use the adjoining cricket club, or the following car parks:
+Most of the surrounding streets have parking restrictions on a matchday, so it is advisable for away supporters to use the adjoining cricket club, or the following car parks:

 Capacity: 200 cars